Financial Samurai

 Pushback #7: At least they are building a 401k balance and home equity.

 This is exactly right.
-When it’s time for them to leave the rat race, they’ll at least have a sizable 401k balance and a good amount of home equity if real estate continues to increase with inflation.
-Nothing is a guarantee as we saw during the financial crisis and in 2022, but chances are high their investments and home equity will continue to grow.
+When it's time for them to leave the rat race, they'll at least have a sizable 401k balance and a good amount of home equity if real estate continues to increase with inflation.
+Nothing is a guarantee as we saw during the financial crisis and during 2022, but chances are high their investments and home equity will continue to grow.

 The reason why they might not feel rich is because they can’t touch their 401k money before 59.5, unless they want to incur a 10% penalty.
 Further, given they only own one property, they’re neutral the real estate market because they have to live somewhere.